 Say “cheese!”
 They say “a picture is worth a thousand words.”
+Or a selfie.
 And unless you’ve been living on a secluded island in the Pacific for the last few years, you know that people take pictures of everything now…anytime and anywhere.
 In short, people take “selfies” of the awesome moments in their lives.
 Such as eating the most fantastic pastrami sandwich…ever!
 And if you’re packin’ a “selfie stick,” you and your friends could actually take a group shot at any sit-down deli (where good pastrami can typically be found) with delicious results.

 But for all of the self-satisfaction that a selfie can provide, these quick, downloadable digital snapshots can also potentially be used for another unique purpose…helping you save time and money on your life insurance!

 How?
 According to a recent article, there is now software available that can estimate life expectancy via facial analytics.
 North Carolina-based technology company, Lapetus Solutions, Inc., is currently testing this new software, Chronos, with several life insurance carriers (Lapetus will not disclose which life insurance companies are participating in the testing process).

 If you were to apply for life insurance with a carrier utilizing Chronos, buying a policy online could take as little as ten minutes…without a medical exam, according to Lapetus.
 Chronos’ facial analytics technology scans hundreds of facial points, and can help determine your body mass index, physiological age (how old you look), and whether you are aging faster or slower than your actual age…very quickly.
 So, in theory, statistical estimations of life expectancy can be made much faster with this type of software.